 - vitamin D analogues – such as calcipotriol, which may also be used with phototherapy

-- azathioprine – a medicine that suppresses your immune system (the body’s natural defence system), which may be used with phototherapy
+- azathioprine – a medicine that suppresses your immune system (the body's natural defence system)

-- oral prednisolone – a type of corticosteroid, which has also been used with phototherapy, although it can cause side effects
+- oral prednisolone – a type of corticosteroid, which has also been used with phototherapy; it can cause side effects

 Some complementary therapies claim to relieve or prevent vitiligo.
-However, there is no evidence to support their effectiveness, so more research is needed before they can be recommended.
+However, there's no evidence to support their effectiveness, so more research is needed before they can be recommended.

-There is very limited evidence that Ginkgo Biloba, a herbal remedy, may benefit people with non-segmental vitiligo.
-However, there is currently not enough evidence to recommend it.
+There's very limited evidence that ginkgo biloba, a herbal remedy, may benefit people with non-segmental vitiligo.
+There's currently not enough evidence to recommend it.

-If you decide to use herbal remedies, check with your GP first, as some remedies can react unpredictably with other medication or make them less effective.
+Check with your GP if you decide to use herbal remedies.
+Some remedies can react unpredictably with other medication or make them less effective.

 Counselling and support groups

 If you have vitiligo, you may find it helpful to join a vitiligo support group.
-This can help you understand more about your condition and come to terms with your skin’s appearance.
+It can help you understand more about your condition and come to terms with your skin's appearance.